SDKs

 trades.extend(result.data)

-The published SDKs also expose data-quality monitoring and wallet/web3 helpers.
-Use Agentic Gateway when the integration needs SIWE signup or x402 upgrades.
+The published SDKs also expose data-quality monitoring and wallet helpers.

 WebSocket usage